thomas-tank-corp/secure-access-instruqt/02-configure/assignment.md

 Configure Boundary and Vault
 ===============

-Now that you have deployed Boundary and Vault, we will now configure using Terraform.
+Now that we have deployed Boundary and Vault, we will now configure both using Terraform.

 Move in into the `hcpb-secure-access` directory and execute `terraform init` then `terraform apply`